sorrtory/VKEdu-WebTech/README.md

 - Creating dynamic layout with jinga is difficult
 - Bootsrap customization is a waste of time
 - Axios=isEven (maybe can be used in node.js or for progress bars)
+- Golang's "err"-check thing is a brilliant.
+Never skip this thing in other langs

 Django is really powerful when you need to create an app very fast.
 It has a lot of in-built options almost for any case.